java-abhinav07/formreader/log.md

     1. Improvement areas noted: a) Size of attention mask b) Dataset!
     1. Resuls still poor on new dataset, model attending to the vertical separators instead of text, overfitting
     1. Retraining with lower model complexity: params tweaked
+    1. Accuracies on sample data largely improved, testing on public data.
+Still scope for improvement
+    1.